E - the type of the elements in this collectionpublic abstract class AbstractCollection<E> extends Object implements Collection<E>

 public boolean add(E e)

-if this collection changed as a result of the call.
-(Returns false
+true if this collection changed as a result of the call.
+(Returns false if this

 collection does not permit duplicates and already contains the specified element.)